ruben-janssens/Rika-stove-GSM-modem-emulator/README.md

-# Rika-REVO-GMS-emulator
+# Rika-stove-GSM-modem-emulator
-Permet de simuler le modem GSM d'un poêle à granule Rika Revo.
-Connecté en Ethernet, il devient possible de piloter le poêle avec un système domotique.

-REMARQUE : le fichier .ino est parfaitement fonctionnel depuis 2 ans chez moi.
-Il correspond au firmware de mon poële, il n'y a aucune garantie de fonctionnement avec des poeles Rika plus récent, ni avec un poele identique mais avec un firmware différent.
+Allows you to simulate the GSM modem of a Rika Revo pellet stove.
+Connected via Ethernet, it becomes possible to control the stove with a home automation system.

+NOTE: The .ino file has been perfectly functional for 2 years with me.
+It corresponds to the firmware of my stove, there is no guarantee of operation with more recent Rika stoves, nor with an identical stove but with a different firmware.
+(This was written by the owner)

-Nécessite :
+Requirements :
-- une carte ARDUINO à base de ATMega128
+- an ARDUINO board based on ATMega128
-- un shield Ethernet
+- an Ethernet shield
-- une prise RS232 (voir schéma de cablage)
+- an RS232 socket (see wiring diagram)
 - 3 LED
-- une alimentation

-Ce fichier Readme est en cours de rédaction ....
+- A power supply